martiniani-lab/spectre/README.md

 The folder 'model_classes' contains classes for the individual models described by nonlinear SDEs exhibiting a fixed point solution.

-The folder 'plotting_scripts' contains jupyter notebooks used to generate the plots for each model.
+The folder 'plotting_scripts' contains jupyter notebooks used to generate the plots for the models.